Friends of the Natural History Museum Paris: Functioning

 Les Amis du Muséum is managed by a board composed of sixteen to twenty members elected by secret ballot for four years by the General Assembly, and selected categories of members that make up the assembly.
 The professors of the Museum that are part of the organisation are ex-officio members of the board (list of directors).

 Board renewal takes place by quarter.
 The outgoing members are eligible for reappointment.
-The board elects from among its members by secret ballot, a Bureau composed of a President, two Vice-Presidents, a Secretary, a Treasurer and possibly an Assistant Treasurer.
-Former Presidents may be appointed Honorary Presidents.
-Members of the bureau are elected for one year, except for the Secretary General who is elected for four years.
-The Board meets at least once every six months and whenever convened by its President or at the request of a quarter of its members.
+The board elects from among its members by secret ballot, a bureau composed of a president, two vice-presidents, a secretary general, a treasurer and eventually an assistant treasurer.
+Former presidents may be appointed honorary presidents.
+Members of the bureau are elected for one year, except for the secretary general who is elected for four years.
+The Board meets at least once every six months and whenever convened by its president or at the request of a quarter of its members.
 The presence of one third of the Board is necessary for the validity of the proceedings.

-The sessions of the Board are recorded in its Minutes that are signed by the President and the Secretary General.
+The sessions of the Board are recorded in its Minutes that are signed by the president and the secretary general.
 They are transcribed without white spaces or erasures on a register, numbered and initialled by the prefect of Paris or his delegate.